 Follow the Maintenance Schedule for Severe Conditions.

-#: See information on maintenance and emissions warranty, last column, page 147.
+: See information on maintenance and emissions warranty, last column, page 153.

-Use this schedule if your vehicle is MAINLY driven in any of the following Severe Conditions, or normally driven in Canada; otherwise use the Normal Schedule.
 Service at the indicated distance or time, whichever comes first.
-Do the items in A, B, C, D as required for each distance/time.
+Do the items in A, B, C, D, E, F as required for each distance/time.